SQL Notebook

 - WHERE filters BEFORE (raw rows).

-- Can't use HAVING on non-aggregates.
+- You cannot use HAVING on non-aggregates.

 Add Totals (ROLLUP)